raznem/parsera/docs/index.md

 - [Open Web Application](https://parsera.org), which is a convenient way to get started and scrape a few pages.
 - [Install the library](getting-started.md) and run it locally, it is great for smaller-scale extraction and experiments.
-- [Use an API](api/getting-started.md) that provides a more scalable way of data extraction out of the box.
-Also, it contains some extra features like a built-in proxy.
+- [Use an API](https://parsera.org/docs/api) that provides a more scalable solution for web scraping.

 ### Community